workgena/awesome-hardware/questionable.md

 *   [Microsoft Natural Ergonomic Keyboard 4000](https://www.microsoft.com/accessories/en-us/products/keyboards/natural-ergonomic-keyboard-4000/b2m-00012)

     This is not good implementation of "rubber dome", some keys feel different from others.
-    And the board design makes distance between <Ctrl> and <V> keys a way too long.
+    And the board design makes distance between `Ctrl` and `V` keys a way too long.
-    Typing on this keyboard is far less pleasant as on some other quality "rubber dome" keyboards.
+    Typing on this keyboard is far less pleasant as on other quality "rubber dome" keyboards.
-    Frequent hitting Ctrl+V leads to faster finger fatigue.
+    Frequent hitting `Ctrl + V` leads to faster finger fatigue.
-    But this particular disadvantage me be not relevant for people with long fingers.
+    This particular disadvantage me be not relevant for people with long fingers.

 *   [ANNE Pro](http://en.obins.net/anne-pro)